 Microphones that eliminate background noise and static

 One of the biggest mistakes YouTube content creators make is ignoring a separate studio microphone.
-Most people argue that a microphone isn’t essential because their headphones, smartphones, or laptops already have builtin microphones.
+Most people argue that a microphone isn’t essential because their headphones, smartphones, or laptops already have built-in microphones.

 But that’s a huge mistake.
 Phones and laptops can’t effectively filter out background sounds, eliminate static, and ensure your voice is clear.
 Sound is one of the most underrated aspects of your YouTube videos.
 If you’re not clear, or if there’s too much background noise, your audience will bounce from your videos within seconds.

 You don’t need to get an extremely expensive microphone.
 But you should at least get a decent mic that can isolate background sounds and provide complete audio clarity.
+Try our free mic test to ensure your microphone is fully compatible with our screen recording software.

 Screen recorders with built-in editing and sharing capabilities